Basic Pregnancy/Anti-Stretch Mark Massage Oil

 can affect those who are thin as often as it affects those who are overweight.
 Women tend to accumulate cellulite at times of hormonal flucuations and are therefore far more prone to it during pregnancy.
 It occurs when the body’s elimination processes aren’t functioning properly.
 In addition to hormonal changes, other causes are constipation

-, lack of exercise, fatigue, and filling the body with toxins like tobacco, alcohol, as well as tea, coffee, animal fats, and dairy products.
+, and filling the body with toxins like tobacco, alcohol, as well as tea, coffee, animal fats, and dairy products.
 Cellulite goes hand in hand with having poor circulation and poor lymphatic drainage.

 Aromatherapy can help with cellulite, but treatment isn’t recommended until six months after birth.
 To make a concentrated effort to remove cellulite involves a strict detoxification diet and may include a lymph drainage massage program.
 A good quality digestive cleanse